ReadOnce Transformers: Reusable Representations of Text for Transformers: Representation Learning Experiments

 \section{Representation Learning Experiments}

 We first evaluate the different potential architectural choices for extracting and using document representations discussed in \S\ref{subsec:document-encoder} and \S\ref{subsec:repr+text-model}, respectively.
-While our main interest is in learning effective representations, we need to train the \RepText model for each candidate representation in order to find the optimal architecture that can consume the representation.
+While our main interest is in learning effective representations, we also need to find the optimal \RepTextNoc architecture that can consume the representation.